Birding · Lake · River/Creek · Swimming · Views

 Need to Know

-The trail, pavilion and fishing pier are all wheelchair accessible.
+Pavilion and fishing pier are wheelchair accessible.
+The trail is mostly wheelchair accessible.
 There are year-round restrooms and potable water source in the pavilion the north parking lot.

 Directions from U.S. Highway 20:

 Follow State Route 249 north and take the bridge over U.S. Highway 12 towards the U.S. Steel and Precoat Metals businesses adjacent to the lakefront near Portage, IN.
 Turn left at the stop sign and cross over Burns Waterway.
 Once over the waterway, turn immediately right and head north, towards the lake, passing the entrance sign.
 Park only in public designated parking spots and help protect the fragile dune ecosystem along the roadside.

 This popular location is a great place to view the ever changing seasons along Lake Michigan and watch dramatic weather and clouds build over the lake.
 It's an easy location to watch for migrating birds in the spring and summer, and observe shelf ice that forms along the beach edge in the winter.
 (Keep off the shelf ice; it is extremely dangerous).
 During the busy summer season, the 125 vehicle parking lots are often full by mid-morning.